 The Shouse Law Group is a California-based personal injury law firm that represents people in catastrophic injury cases.
 Attorney Neil Shouse is a Harvard Law School graduate and former prosecutor with 25 years of experience fighting for accident victims.

-Injured parties can sometimes try to recover punitive damages if their injuries were caused by someone’s intentional or reckless acts.
+You can sometimes try to recover punitive damages if your injuries were caused by someone’s intentional or reckless acts.

 What is a catastrophic injury in California?

-The law states that a catastrophic injury is any injury that permanently prevents someone from performing any gainful work.1
+The law states that a catastrophic injury is any injury that permanently prevents you from performing any gainful work.1 It typically involves permanent or long-term pain or loss of the use or function of a limb or organ.

 Examples of types of catastrophic injuries include: